paulscherrerinstitute/ecmccfg/examples/test/iocshUtils/README.md

 ECMC_CONFIG_RETURN_VAL=1024

 ```
-The variable "ECMC_CONFIG_RETURN_VAL" then can be used to set record fields,name or alias for instance..
+The variable "ECMC_CONFIG_RETURN_VAL" then can be used to set record fields, name or alias for instance..